-Exchange/Third Party/Direct Enroll Programs: No!
+Exchange Programs: No!
 You must earn an equivalent of a C or better for each class (B or higher for graduate students) in order for the University of Arizona to accept your course credit abroad.
-However, the grades DO NOT affect your UA GPA.
+However, the grades DO NOT affect your UA GPA because they come in as transfer credits.
 Keep in mind that if you apply for graduate school, most graduate programs will request transcripts from every institution you took classes, including your term abroad.

 What is considered a passing grade?

 The equivalent of a C grade is considered passing (or a B grade if you are a graduate student).
 You will need to research the foreign grading system of the country in which you are studying, and then you will need to understand what grade in your host country is equivalent to a "C" (or "B" if you are a graduate student).